2025 NFL Season Predictions: Awards, Playoffs & Super Bowl LX!

 help the potential human.

-I would say it depends on where you are at my mom's house
+I would say it depends on where you are.
+At my mom's house,

-Santa can flexible many different doors.
+many different doors.
+Yeah.

 Yeah.

-Um, I'm doing one thing you don't want to do for Nightmare Fuel, and this is a great focused way to start the show.
+I'm doing one thing you don't want to do for nightmare fuel, and this is a great focused way to start the show.
+I'm talking a little Santa

-here on September 3rd, but I just want to say
+here on September 3rd.
+But I just want to say

 one of those things that you don't want to do is just Google origin of Santa Claus because then you're getting into like all weird like medieval times and customs that seem completely insane.